thomasneff/CrashNSaneTrilogyLoadDetector/README.md

 # CrashNSaneTrilogyLoadDetector
 Loading Screen Detector (Standalone testing tool and .asl script for LiveSplit) for the Crash N. Sane Trilogy (Crash NST).

+# Disclaimer (READ THIS IF YOU TRY IT OUT)
+I'm still tinkering with the detection to make it better.
+Currently, it sometimes unpauses for 1 frame when it shouldn't, which can be solved by me collecting more data.
+So the Pause Time should be fairly accurate most of the time, while the "Pause Segments" could be screwed up.
+Still work in progress.

 # How does it work?
 The method works by taking a small "screenshot" (currently 300x100) from your primary display at the center, where "LOADING" is displayed when playing the Crash NST.
 It then cuts this 300x100 image into patches (currently of size 50x50).
 From these patches, a color histogram is computed (currently using 16 histogram bins -> [0-15, 16-31, 32-47, ..., 240-255]) of the red, green and blue color channels.
 These histograms are put into a large vector, which describes our image (feature vector).